rolandvarga/grayscale-cbz/README.md

 # grayscale-cbz
 A solution to extract CBZ comics and change each file to a grayscale image.
+For a more detailed explanation you can read my blog entry: https://codedumpster.io/blog/grayscale-comics-go/

 ### Usage
 The recommended way to run this program is to first build it: